Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Kazan hat.
 Royal regalia

-The second most ancient crown in the collection of regalia of the Armory is KAZAN HAT...
-It did not come down to us in its original form, at the beginning of the 17th century it was redone.
+The second oldest crown in the collection of regalia of the Armory Chamber is KAZAN HAT.
+It did not reach us in its original form; it was remade at the beginning of the 17th century.
 Initially, the Kazan cap was crowned with a large emerald, which we now see on the cap of Mikhail Fedorovich.

 A mystery for researchers is the composition of the dark-colored material that forms the background of the Kazan cap.
-It is reliably known that this is not black and not enamel.
+It is reliably known that this is not niello or enamel.
 To conduct a chemical analysis of the material, you need to scrape off a small part of the coating.
-This is not currently possible.
-Considering the unknown technique of making this background, the Kazan cap is most likely not of Moscow origin.
+Currently this is not possible.
+Considering the unknown technique of making this background, the Kazan hat is most likely not of Moscow origin.

-For foreigners, a crown of a similar shape evoked an association with the papal tiara.
+For foreigners, a crown of this shape evoked an association with the papal tiara.
 They believed that Ivan the Terrible was encroaching on world domination.
-In Russia, during the time of Ivan the Terrible, a legend appeared that Rurik was a descendant of the Roman emperor Augustus.
+In Rus', during the time of Ivan the Terrible, a legend appeared that Rurik was a descendant of the Roman Emperor Augustus.

-When Ivan the Terrible was married to the kingdom in 1547, the first Russian tsar was not smeared with peace.
-The first sovereign who was really "anointed" to the kingdom was his son, Tsar Fyodor Ioannovich.
+At the crowning of Ivan the Terrible in 1547, the first Russian Tsar was not anointed with myrrh.
+The first sovereign who was truly “anointed” to the throne was his son, Tsar Fyodor Ioannovich.

 Bone throne.
 Royal regalia

-The "Bone Throne", although it is called the throne of Ivan the Terrible, may not have anything to do with this tsar.
+The “Bone Throne,” although called the throne of Ivan the Terrible, may not have anything to do with this king.

 This throne contains plates that date back to the 16th century.
-In addition to ivory, it contains walrus bone, mammoth bone and even beef.
-Russian craftsmen at different times repaired the throne and made some of the lost elements from beef bone.
+In addition to ivory, it contains walrus ivory, mammoth ivory and even beef.
+Russian craftsmen repaired the throne at different times and made some of the lost elements from beef bone.

-Genuine ivory is in the first tier of the throne, where scenes of King David's anointing to the kingdom are depicted.
-Below are images of pagan, antique scenes taken from Greek mythology.
-That is why historians conclude that the throne was assembled in parts from elements of different times.
+Genuine ivory is found in the first tier of the throne, which depicts scenes of King David's anointing as king.
+Below are images of pagan, ancient scenes taken from Greek mythology.
+That is why historians conclude that the throne was assembled in parts from elements from different times.

 Bone throne.
 Fragment

-The double-headed eagle, located on the back of the throne, is a symbol of the empire.
-He was depicted not only on the coat of arms of the Russian, but also on the Austrian empire.
-There is a version that instead of an eagle, there was an image of Juno on the back of the throne.
+The double-headed eagle located on the back of the throne is a symbol of the empire.
+He was depicted not only on the coat of arms of the Russian, but also the Austrian Empire.
+There is a version that instead of an eagle on the back of the throne there was previously an image of Juno.

-Perhaps the throne belonged to Ivan the Terrible, but he was brought to Moscow later.
+Maybe the throne belonged to Ivan the Terrible, but it was brought to Moscow later.

-In the 18th-19th centuries, a legend arose that this throne was brought to Moscow by the Greek princess Sophia Palaeologus at the end of the 15th century.
-Interestingly, Ivan the Terrible was twice depicted on this throne.
+In the 18th-19th centuries, a legend arose that this throne was brought to Moscow by the Greek princess Sophia Paleologus at the end of the 15th century.
+It is interesting that Ivan the Terrible was depicted on this throne twice.
 There is a well-known sculpture by Antokolsky, where the king is depicted sitting on a bone throne. also depicted this throne.
-Although historians have a question at the same time - what did this throne do on the female half of the palace, where the tragedy took place, which served as a plot for Repin's painting.
-(Both images are exhibited in the State Tretyakov Gallery).
+Although historians have a question about what this throne was doing on the women’s half of the palace, where the tragedy occurred, which served as the subject for Repin’s painting.
+(Both images are exhibited in the Tretyakov Gallery collection).

 Regalia of Tsar Fyodor Ioannovich.
 Royal regalia

-The barmas, which are also part of the state regalia, are now exhibited in a showcase with a secular dress, along with the paid Peter I. They depict Christian saints.
-They were made at the end of the 16th century in the gold embroidery workshop of Tsarina Irina Godunova, the wife of Tsar Fyodor Ioannovich.
+Barmas, which are also part of the state regalia, are now exhibited in a showcase with secular dress, along with the payment of Peter I. They depict Christian saints.
+They were made at the end of the 16th century in the gold-embroidery workshop of Tsarina Irina Godunova, the wife of Tsar Fyodor Ioannovich.

-Every time during the ceremony of the wedding to the kingdom, the barmas were reworked.
-This thing was individual and did not suit another person, because the host of patron saints of one person did not match the patron saints of another and the new king could not use the barmas of his predecessor.
-On the barmas of Tsar Fyodor, silk and precious threads are embroidered - Deesis - the prayer stand of the Mother of God and John the Forerunner before the Heavenly King and the Earthly Judge.
+Each time during the royal wedding ceremony, the barmas were redone.
+This thing was individual and did not suit another person, because the host of patron saints of one person did not correspond to the patron saints of another and the new king could not use the barmas of his predecessor.
+On the barmas of Tsar Fedor is embroidered with silks and precious threads - the Deesis - the prayerful appearance of the Mother of God and John the Baptist before the Heavenly King and the Earthly Judge.

-SCEPTER first appeared in the wedding ceremony to the kingdom of Tsar Fyodor Ioannovich in 1584.
+SCEPTER first appeared in the crowning ceremony of Tsar Fyodor Ioannovich in 1584.

 Regalia of Tsar Boris Godunov

-The state was first used at the wedding of Tsar Boris Godunov in 1598.
+The orb was first used at the wedding of Tsar Boris Godunov in 1598.

 Throne of Tsar Boris Godunov

-The collection of the GOP also exhibits the THRON OF TSAR BORIS GODUNOV of Iranian work.
-This is a 1604 gift from the Persian Shah Abbas II.
+The THRONE OF TSAR BORIS GODUNOV, an Iranian work, is also exhibited in the GOP collection.
+This is a gift in 1604 from the Persian Shah Abbas II.

 In Iran, such a piece of furniture did not serve as a throne.
-Usually they made two such chairs and a table for them.
-The keepers of the collection still do not know whether Boris Godunov received a complete set or only one throne.
+Usually they made two such chairs and a table to go with them.
+The curators of the collection still do not know whether Boris Godunov received a complete set as a gift or just one throne.
 They could not use this chair as a throne itself, because it has no back.
-He could serve as a portable throne.
-The original upholstery has not survived; in its present form, the throne is upholstered with French fabric of the 18th century.
+It could serve as an external throne.
+The original upholstery has not been preserved; in its modern form, the throne is upholstered in French fabric from the 18th century.

 Regalia of Tsar Mikhail Fedorovich.
 Royal regalia

-WEDDING IN THE KINGDOM OF KING MIKHAIL FYODOROVICH.
-The miniature was published in the book by IA Bobrovnitskaya "Regalia of the Russian sovereigns"
+WEDDING TO THE KINGDOM OF TSAR MIKHAIL FYODOROVICH.
+The miniature was published in the book by I.A.
+Bobrovnitskaya “Regalia of Russian Sovereigns”

 Power

-The empire of Tsar Mikhail Fedorovich was made in Western Europe, in Prague, in the workshops of King Rudolf II.
-Most likely, these regalia were brought to Russia by the Cesar embassy.
+The power of Tsar Mikhail Fedorovich was made in Western Europe, in Prague, in the workshops of King Rudolf II.
+Most likely, these regalia were brought to Rus' by the Caesar's embassy.

 Tsar Mikhail Fedorovich

-The diplomats secretly handed over the tsar's order, for the presentation of state regalia in international diplomacy was a sign of recognition of the vassal position of the sovereign, to whom these regalia were handed over.
-(Remember that so far not a single documentary confirmation has been found that Uzbek handed the state regalia, the cap of Monomakh, to Ivan Kalita.
-If such a fact took place, then it was carefully "forgotten").
+The diplomats secretly handed over the royal order, because the presentation of state regalia in international diplomacy was a sign of recognition of the vassal status of the sovereign to whom these regalia were presented.
+(Remember that not a single documentary evidence has yet been found that Uzbek presented the state regalia, the Monomakh cap, to Ivan Kalita.
+If such a fact took place, it was carefully “forgotten”).

-The order for the production of state regalia, made to the Bohemian king Rudolph II, was, although honorable, was presented at an informal meeting.
-There is a version that Fyodor Ioannovich ordered the regalia, but he died before he could use them.
-Boris Godunov also did not have time to put them on, as soon he also ordered to live long.
+The order for the production of state regalia made to the Bohemian King Rudolf II was, although honorable, given at an unofficial meeting.
+There is a version that Fyodor Ioannovich ordered the regalia, but he died before he could use it.
+Boris Godunov also did not have time to put them on, since he soon also ordered him to live long.

 Chain

 This is one of the oldest chains that have come down to us.
-The links of the chain depict the royal title.
-Although it is believed that the chain belonged to Mikhail Fedorovich, historians have not come to a consensus as to when this title engraved on the chain belongs - either to 1613, or to the end of the reign, to the 1640s.
+The royal title is depicted on the links of the chain.
+Although it is believed that the chain belonged to Mikhail Fedorovich, historians have not come to a consensus as to what time this title engraved on the chain dates back to - either 1613, or the end of his reign, the 1640s.

-The other chains in the collection are most likely of Western European work.
+Other chains in the collection are most likely Western European work.
 Crosses were attached to them.

-Chain from the Armory collection.
-Western Europe, XVI century
+Chain from the collection of the Armory Chamber.
+Western Europe, XVI century.

-Barmas of Tsar Mikhail Fedorovich Romanov are in the museum funds.
+Barmas of Tsar Mikhail Fedorovich Romanov are in the museum's collections.

 Crown of Tsar Mikhail Fedorovich

-The crown of Tsar Mikhail was made in the tsarist Kremlin workshops.
-The master who made it was from Germany, although in the documents on receipt of royalties he appears under a Russian name.
-For the Russian Middle Ages, it is common practice to change foreign names and replace them with Russians.
-The master received an order to restore the hat, lost in the Time of Troubles, and to make a new one in the manner of a scepter and orb, so that the stylistic unity of all three items was observed.
+The crown of Tsar Mikhail was made in the royal Kremlin workshops.
+The master who made it was from Germany, although in the documents on receiving fees he is listed under a Russian name.
+For the Russian Middle Ages, this was a common practice: changing foreign names and replacing them with Russian ones.
+The master received an order to restore the hat, lost during the Time of Troubles, and make a new one in the manner of a scepter and orb, so that the stylistic unity of all three items was observed.

 Crown, scepter and orb of Tsar Mikhail Fedorovich

-The emerald that crowns the cap was removed from the Kazan cap of Ivan the Terrible.
+The emerald that crowns the cap was taken from the Kazan cap of Ivan the Terrible.

-An interesting story happened to Nicholas I in Warsaw, when he was crowned in the capital of Poland.
-The sapphire was handed over to the emperor.
+An interesting story happened with Nicholas I in Warsaw, when he was crowned in the capital of Poland.
+The sapphire was given to the emperor.
 Allegedly, he was part of the Russian crown, which was taken to Poland during the Time of Troubles.
-Initially, a complete set was made in the workshops of Rudolph - a cap, a scepter and an orb.
-The cap disappeared during the Troubles, allegedly became a trophy of the Polish conquerors.
-And all that he left behind was a sapphire, which was presented to the Russian autocrat.
+Initially, a complete set was made in Rudolf's workshops - a hat, a scepter and an orb.
+The hat disappeared during the Time of Troubles, supposedly becoming a trophy of the Polish conquerors.
+And all that was left was a sapphire, which was presented to the Russian autocrat.

 Throne of Tsar Mikhail Fedorovich

 There is a version that the throne of Tsar Mikhail Fedorovich arrived in 1629 from Iran.
 This is another gift from the Persian Shah Abbas.
 The throne has been heavily redesigned.
-It is decorated with gold plates, with a total weight of about 13 kg of gold.
+It is decorated with gold plates, weighing a total of about 13 kg of gold.

 Among the stones, red stones predominate - tourmalines and rubies, as well as blue turquoise.
-Other gems are lilac amethysts, large yellowish-green peridots and emeralds.
-The two largest stones are diamond topaz.
-Iran badly needed good relations with Russia.
-This need can be judged by the value of the “golden” throne.
+Other gems include lilac amethysts, large yellowish-green peridots and emeralds.
+The two largest stones are diamond-shaped topazes.
+Iran really needed good relations with Russia.
+This need can be judged by the cost of the “golden” throne.

 Staff

 The staff was also included in the state regalia.
 It is known that when Tsar Vasily Shuisky was overthrown, the first thing they did was take away his staff.
-When Mikhail Fedorovich was summoned to the kingdom, a staff was also brought to Kostroma to young Romanov as a regalia .
-The staff of Mikhail Fedorvich is decorated with sapphires and griffin faces.
+When Mikhail Fedorovich was called to the throne, a staff was also brought to Kostroma as a regalia for the young Romanov. .
+Mikhail Fedorvich's staff is decorated with sapphires and griffin faces.

-The staffs of clergy and lay people are fairly easy to distinguish.
-On the clergy's staff, the ends of the handle are directed downward, but on the secular ones they are not.
+The staffs of clergy and secular persons are quite easy to distinguish.
+On clergy staffs, the ends of the handle are directed downward, but on secular ones they are not.

 Regalia of Tsar Alexei Mikhailovich.
 Royal regalia

-The diamond throne has been preserved without alterations.
-A Latin inscription on the back celebrates the wisdom of the king.
+The Diamond Throne has been preserved without alterations.
+The Latin inscription on the back glorifies the wisdom of the king.

-Eastern elephants are depicted instead of European lions.
+Instead of European lions, oriental elephants are depicted.
 The throne was brought by a company of merchants who asked the king to allow them duty-free trade.
-The question arises - where was the throne ordered?
-Everything indicates that the throne was ordered in Iran.
-Then, did the Iranian shah know that his masters worked "to the left" for the Russian tsar?
+The question arises: where was the throne ordered?
+Everything suggests that the throne was ordered from Iran.
+Then did the Shah of Iran know that his craftsmen were working “to the left” for the Russian Tsar?
 Apparently he knew.
-Just as Rudolph knew that his masters were fulfilling the order of Boris Godunov.
+Just as Rudolf knew that his craftsmen were fulfilling the order of Boris Godunov.

-But according to etiquette, the Russian tsar could not accept such a gift from lower ranks.
-He bought the throne from merchants for 7,000 rubles.
+But according to etiquette, the Russian Tsar could not accept such a gift from lower ranks.
+He bought the throne from the merchants for 7,000 rubles.
 This is the only case in history when the throne tried to bribe the king.
-But the Russian tsars are incorruptible, they paid the money, and the petition was sent to the back burner.
-The merchants received the right to duty-free trade only after 7 years, because the execution of their request was contrary to the interests of the state.
+But the Russian tsars are incorruptible, they paid the money, and shelved the petition.
+Merchants received the right to duty-free trade only 7 years later, because the fulfillment of their request was contrary to the interests of the state.

-Turkish jewelry in the Armory collection.
+Turkish jewelry in the collection of the Armory Chamber.
 Royal regalia

-The collection contains the orb made in the Turkish style.
-Power is a symbol of the state.
-The state flourishes during the reign of the sovereign.
+The collection contains an orb made in the Turkish style.
+A power is a symbol of a state.
+The state prospers during the reign of the sovereign.

 Orb and scepter of Tsar Alexei Mikhailovich

-The chronology of the Turkish scepter has not yet been clarified.
-It was executed either in 1639 or 1659.
+It has not yet been possible to find out the chronology of the Turkish scepter.
+It was made either in 1639 or 1659.
 And if in 1639, then it was not Alexei Mikhailovich who ordered it, but Mikhail Fedorovich.
 Then the question arises, where are the other items?
-Correspondence about the making of the scepter has survived.
-It was performed by Greek craftsmen who worked for the Turkish sultan.
-They were not immediately paid for their order, although they bought precious stones to decorate objects at their own expense.
-But in the end, the money was paid to the masters in full.
+Correspondence about the making of the scepter has been preserved.
+It was performed by Greek craftsmen who worked for the Turkish Sultan.
+They were not paid for the order immediately, although they bought precious stones to decorate the items at their own expense.
+But in the end, the money was paid to the craftsmen in full.

-Turkish jewelry can be seen on the fancy dress of Emperor Nikolai Alexandrovich.
-Genuine 17th century Turkish buckles were used to decorate this costume.
+Turkish jewelry can be seen on the fancy dress costume of Emperor Nikolai Alexandrovich.
+Authentic 17th century Turkish buckles were used to decorate this costume.

 Regalia of Tsars Ivan Alekseevich and Peter Alekseevich.
 Royal regalia

-A double wedding to the kingdom took place in 1682.
-Ivan was 16 years old, Peter - 10.
-The eldest of the brothers, Ivan Alekseevich, was crowned with a Monomakh hat.
-The collection contains a SECOND CLOTH CAP.
-It was made within one month, so the craftsmen simply did not have time to decorate it with a fine, elegant filigree.
+The double crowning took place in 1682.
+Ivan was 16 years old, Peter was 10.
+The eldest of the brothers, Ivan Alekseevich, was crowned with the Monomakh cap.
+The collection contains a HAT OF THE SECOND OUTFIT.
+It was made within one month, so the craftsmen simply did not have time to decorate it with fine, elegant filigree.

 Double throne

-The throne was converted from the throne of Alexei Mikhailovich by the Augsburg masters.
+The throne was remade from the throne of Alexei Mikhailovich, made by Augsburg masters.
 The width of the steps and the width of the seat do not match.

 This is the only double throne in history.
-It is a complete throne complex with stands so that no one gets close enough to the king.
-Only ambassadors could approach the tsar when they were allowed to kiss the sovereign's right hand (hand).
+It is a complete throne complex with stands to ensure that no one gets close enough to the king.
+Only ambassadors could approach the king when they were allowed to kiss the sovereign's right hand (hand).

 Diamond crowns

 Diamond crowns also raise many questions.
 Why are they different?
-Indeed, on one crown there are only diamonds, and on the other - diamonds and chrysolites.
-The diamonds form a pattern in the shape of two-headed eagles.
-The weight of the crowns is about 2 kg.
-They survived thanks to the efforts of Tsar Peter Alekseevich.
+After all, on one crown there are only diamonds, and on the other - diamonds and chrysolites.
+Diamonds form a pattern in the shape of double-headed eagles.
+The weight of the crowns is approximately 2 kg.
+They were preserved thanks to the efforts of Tsar Peter Alekseevich.

 Diamond hat of Tsar Ivan Alekseevich Diamond hat of Tsar Peter Alekseevich